RAA Finance credit reporting policy

 Credit reporting bodies can provide credit providers with credit reports when individuals make an application for credit.
 Credit reports are designed to assist credit providers such as RAA Finance to assess an individual’s ability to repay credit.

-Credit information is personal information (other than sensitive) that has a bearing on credit that has been provided to you or that you have applied for.
+Credit information is personal information (other than sensitive) that has a bearing on credit that’s been provided to you or that you’ve applied for.
 This includes credit for personal, domestic or household purposes and credit in connection with a business.
 It can also cover information about you as a guarantor of a loan.

-What kinds of credit information do we collect and hold, and how do we collect it?
+What kind of credit information do we collect and hold, and how do we collect it?

 RAA Finance collects and holds various kinds of credit-related information which may include: